Most PC buyers waste money on accessories first, and upgrade the core later.

 - high refresh rate

-A reliable sensor matters more than RGB and buttons.
+A good sensor matters more than RGB and extra buttons.

-Buy one safe mouse and stop thinking about it.
+Buy one reliable mouse and stop thinking about it.

 Keyboard: keep it simple

-Mechanical vs membrane is preference.
-Reliability and comfort matter more than “spec”.
+Mechanical vs membrane is personal preference.
+Comfort matters more than specs.

 The accessory most people ignore: UPS

-Power protection is not “accessory”.
-It is system stability.
-Read: Do you really need a UPS for gaming PC in India?
+Power protection is not a “nice to have” in India.
+Read: Do you need a UPS for a gaming PC in India?

 Final reality check